 Production of Synthesis Gas (Syngas)

 Methods to produce oxygen (required for syngas production) have changed significantly in the last 10 years, bringing the cost, and size, down to a range that fits a small scale GTL project well.
 Cryogenic oxygen and Vacuum Pressure Swing Adsorption (VPSA) are both viable options for small scale GTL.
 Multiple vendors (Praxair, Air Products, Air Liquide, Matheson) can supply the oxygen unit for purchase or provide oxygen “over the fence” for a processing fee.
 EFT maintains working relationships with key suppliers in this field to support our design activities.
-EFT has two patents related to efficiently utilize VPSA oxygen sources.
+EFT has several patents related to efficiently utilizing VPSA oxygen sources.

 Advanced Fixed Bed FT Catalyst/Reactor System